Maddie Blaustein: Career

-In the late 1980s, Blaustein worked for Marvel Comics, as an editor (several issues each of Web of Spider-Man, Marvel Tales, and Marvel Saga) as a writer (several issues of Conan the King), and penciling a one-shot of Power Pachyderms.
+In the late 1980s, Blaustein worked for Marvel Comics, as an editor (several issues each of Web of Spider-Man, Marvel Tales, and Marvel Saga) and as a writer (several issues of Conan the King); she also penciled a one-shot of Power Pachyderms.
 She wrote assorted comics published by DC Comics in the early 1990s, including a few for the Impact Comics imprint and TSR line.

 In 1994, she went to work for Milestone Media as production manager and writer.
 With assistance from her partner Yves Fezzani – sometimes billed together as "Adam & Yves" – she wrote issues of flagship titles Hardware and Static (in which she co-created the character Karmon Stringer/Rubberband Man).
-She also wrote (with Fezzani) Milestone's first limited series Deathwish, which featured as its central character transgender female police officer Marisa Rahm, one of the first trans heroes featured in mainstream superhero comics.
-During this time she was sometimes referred to in editorial copy in the comics as "Addie Blaustein".
+With Fezzani, she wrote Milestone's first limited series Deathwish.
+As its central character, Deathwish featured transgender female police officer Marisa Rahm; Rahm is one of the first trans heroes featured in mainstream superhero comics.
+During this time, she was sometimes referred to in editorial copy in the comics as "Addie Blaustein".

-After leaving Milestone, she served as Creative Director for Weekly World News.
+After leaving Milestone, Blaustein served as Creative Director for Weekly World News.

 Blaustein was a voice actress at 4Kids Entertainment, where she worked on the English dub version of the Pokémon anime.
 She provided "filler" voices for various characters until episode #31, when she took over from Nathan Price in the role of Meowth, which she played through season 8.
 During the 2004 Democratic Party presidential primaries, she voiced Sméagol on The Mike Malloy Show, announcing a satirical presidential bid.

-Beginning in 2004 under the pseudonym Kendra Bancroft, Blaustein was a content creator on the Second Life platform, earning a reputation as an innovative, competent, and reliable 3-D modeller in the communities where she participated.
+Beginning in 2004 under the pseudonym "Kendra Bancroft", Blaustein was a content creator on the Second Life platform.